idris-lang/Idris-dev/docs/effects/introduction.rst

 This tutorial assumes familiarity with pure programming in Idris, as described in Sections 1–6 of the main tutorial [1]_.
 The examples presented are tested with Idris and can be found in the examples directory of the Idris repository.
+The ``-p effects`` flag is needed when starting Idris.

 Consider, for example, the following introductory function which illustrates the kind of properties which can be expressed in the type